MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-prerequisites-tutorial-single-subnet.md

 ---
 title: "Tutorial: Prerequisites for a single-subnet availability group"
-description: "This tutorial shows how to configure the prerequisites for creating a SQL Server Always On availability group on Azure Virtual Machines in a single subnet."
+description: "This tutorial shows how to configure the prerequisites for creating a SQL Server Always On availability group on Azure virtual machines in a single subnet."
 author: tarynpratt
 ms.author: tarynpratt
 ms.reviewer: mathoma